pyk595/tp/docs/UserGuide.md

 Occasionally, it might be hard to remember if you met someone recently.
 The `within` command allows you to show all contacts that you had interacted with within a specified range of days.

 Format: `within DAYS`
-* DAYS must be a positive integer.
+* DAYS must be a positive integer or 0.

 Example:
 * `within 12` shows a list of people that were last contacted within the past 12 days.